pratyushpundir/oc-sublimeStripe/README.md

 4. Visit your own site's backend panel and keep reading.

 ### Setup part 2 - Your OctoberCMS website backend
+1. For now, this plugin has a dependency on the [RainLab.User](https://github.com/rainlab/user-plugin) plugin.
+Hopefully we will be able to change that in the near future.
-1. Create a folder called "sublimearts" in your project's "plugins" directory.
+2. Create a folder called "sublimearts" in your project's "plugins" directory.
-2. Clone or download this repo inside the directory you created above.
-Make sure this new cloned/downloaded directory is named "sublimestripe".
+3. Clone or download this repo inside the directory you created above.
+Make sure this new cloned/downloaded directory is renamed to "sublimestripe".
 Your directory structure should look something like ```OctoberSite\plugins\sublimearts\sublimestripe```.
-1. Login to the Backend and visit Settings.
-Look for Sublime Stripe under MISC OR just search for "Stripe" in the left sidebar on the Settings page.
+4. Login to the Backend and visit Settings.
+Look for Sublime Stripe under MISC or just search for "Stripe" in the left sidebar on the Settings page.
-2. Set your API keys in the fields provided.
+5. Set your API keys in the fields provided.
 Move on to other tabs.
-3. Visit every tab in Sublime Stripe Settings, pay attention to comments under each field and make sure you do not miss anything.
+6. Visit every tab in Sublime Stripe Settings, pay attention to comments under each field and make sure you do not miss anything.
+7. Visit your project root in the terminal and run ```php artisan plugin:refresh SublimeArts.SublimeStripe```.

 ### Setup part 3 - Components
 Sublime Stripe provides 2 components, both of which are required.